infinyon/data-engineering-workshop/03-01-2023-best-practice/README.md

 ```

-This way, you can test the transformation before sending the data to downstream system.
+This way, you can test the transformation before sending the data to downstream systems.

 # Sending JSON data to Postgres